Home

 • 1 drop jasmine essential oil

 Mix aloe vera and essential oils in a glass bottle.
-Then add hydrosol.
+Then add hydrosol (rose water).

 Option: 7